 Software development is, of course, one of the most valuable types of knowledge work being done globally today.
 Since development is usually the domain of teams and is at this time, largely done with some form of agile and/or lean methodologies, the measurements tend to be a combination of individual and team metrics applied by various means.
 Some common metrics are:

-- Lines of Code – often expressed in 1,000’s of lines per person month with variations for size of team and duration of project.
+- Lines of Code – often expressed in 1,000’s of lines per person month with variations for the size of team and duration of the project.

 Function Points – measures of the amount of functionality or user stories (and the points assigned to the story) completed by teams within a period of time (usually measured across sprints and the project as a whole) completed and released.
 Not all measures of function points completed include the successful release to production.